 2. Generate and Sign Forms

-Log into your account via TurboCourt to prepare forms to begin the process.
+Log into your TurboCourt account to prepare forms to begin the process.
 Don't forget to sign the forms.
 People often miss this step and it delays processing times.

-There are no fees when using these Do-It-Yourself (DIY) forms to fill out and generate forms.
+There are no fees when using these Do-It-Yourself (DIY) forms to prepare your forms.

 3. Submit Forms